 The Best Islands to Visit in May

-While rain begins around Thailand and islands such as Koh Lanta mostly close down for the season, other islands in Malaysia and Indonesia are just beginning to wind up for their busy seasons.
+While rain begins around Thailand and islands such as Koh Lanta begin to close down for the slow season, other islands in Malaysia and Indonesia are just starting to wind up for their busy seasons.

-The Perhentian Islands in Malaysia begin to get busier in May, and the diving gets better.
+The Perhentian Islands in Malaysia get busier in May, and the diving improves.
 June is the peak month on Perhentian Kecil where sometimes all accommodation on the island becomes booked.
 Tioman Island in Malaysia gets rain throughout the year, but May is a good month to visit.

 Mount Everest Climbing Season

-The most bids for the Everest summit are made from Nepal in mid-May when weather is most favorable.
+Most bids for the summit of Everest are made from Nepal in mid-May when the weather is most favorable.
 Everest Base Camp will be buzzing with activity as teams get resupplied and prepare to climb.

 May is generally the last month to enjoy spectacular views while trekking in Nepal before summer humidity messes up views until September.